-If somebody discloses to you that they've suffered, or are suffering, from abuse, then you should follow the steps below to respond appropriately:
+If somebody discloses to you that they are suffering from abuse, then you should follow the steps below to respond appropriately:

 Listen

 Listen carefully to what you are being told.
 Don't press them for more information or ask leading questions.
 Don't be judgemental or jump to any conclusions.
 Maintain eye contact to show that you are listening carefully, even if the discloser isn't always looking at you.